-clearremotepwrmgmt - Deletes the management information of the remote power management function.
+clearremotepwrmgmt - Deletes the management information of the remote power management function (Remote Cabinet Interface over LAN: RCIL) of SPARC M10 systems.

 clearremotepwrmgmt [-a | -G groupid] [[-q] -{y|n}]

 clearremotepwrmgmt -h

 clearremotepwrmgmt is a command to delete the management information of remote power management group on the host node that has been registered as a remote power management group.